MasterarbeitExplainableAutoML/Material/README.md

 - SHAP and LIME explanations (!pip install shap lime -q)
 - additional scorecard-like, calibration, stability, and governance-oriented outputs (see notebooks)

+Important: H2O AutoML requires Java.
+In the development environment used for this thesis (Google Colab), Java was already available and therefore no additional Java installation step was included in the notebooks.
+If the notebooks are executed in a different environment, Java may need to be installed separately before running the H2O notebooks.

 ## Explainability Levels

 The notebooks follow the explainability structure used in the thesis: